Nevoss/form-wrapper-js/docs/guide/getting-started.md

 # Getting Started

-Before we getting started it's impotent to know that the guide is written in the context of [VueJS](https://vuejs.org/), just because all this library written in the same context.
+Before we getting started it's necessary to understand that this guide is written in the context of [VueJS](https://vuejs.org/), just because the library was written in the same context.
 **BUT** you can use it in any any context you likes, even in vanilla JS.

 ## Installation